Effect of Polarized Colliding Beam on Higgs Boson production at the Lepton Collider: Exploitation of Polarized beams at Colliders

 \subsection{Longitudinal polarization of beams at the Linear Collider}

-Polarization of beams is useful at energy $\sqrt{s}$ = 500 GeV which is considered as primary stage of ILC, and even benefits at 1000 GeV and at CLIC, which is another linear collider working between range of 1 TeV to 3 TeV.
-EW process and also the spin related properties of particles can be explored by the use of longitudinally polarized $e^-$ beam, which can be defined on the basis of helicity value.
-Electrons are longitudinally polarized to degree of about 80\% but the new results showed that even 90\% is also attainable~\cite{lab6}.
-Positron beam can be polarized to a value of 60\%, with no luminosity loss.
-The higher higher polarization value of about 75\% can be achieved which will cause loss in luminosity.
+Polarization of beams is useful at energy $\sqrt{s}$ = 500 GeV which is considered as the primary stage of ILC, and even benefits at 1000 GeV and at CLIC, which is another linear collider working between range of 1 TeV to 3 TeV.
+Exploring outcomes by longitudinally polarized \textit{e}-beam undertaking EW process and also the spin-related properties of particles which initiated by the helicity values expelled the electron 80\% degree which are longitudinally polarized, eventually.
+Most recent results explore larger values, i.e upto 90\% ~\cite{lab6}.
+Homogeneously the positron polarized beam 60\%, with no luminosity loss.
+A higher polarization value of about 75\% can be achieved which will cause loss in luminosity.